Butchart Gardens: Statues

 Another, nearby in front of the residence, of a donkey and foal is by Sirio Tofanari.
 A fountain statue of three sturgeon, also by Tofanari (cast by Ferdinando Marinelli Artistic Foundry), is installed near the Japanese garden.

 In 1993, "Circle of Doves", which Ann-Lee Ross gave her husband Ian in 1991 to commemorate their 50th wedding anniversary, was installed in front of the begonia bower.

 In the summer of 2008, The Gardens introduced the Jennie B, an electrically driven 12-passenger boat, which plies the local coastlines in the summer giving visitors an appreciation of the waterside history plus coastal aquatic plants and animals.
+Boat tours, once offered at The Gardens, are currently not available.

 On December 1, 2009, the Children's Pavilion and Rose Carousel were opened to the public.
 The Rose Carousel, crafted by Brass Ring Entertainment of Sun Valley, California is the only carousel on Vancouver Island.
 The menagerie includes thirty animals ranging from bears, to horses, to ostriches, to zebras, to cats and mirrors the world from which The Gardens draws its visitors.
 The designs were hand-picked by Robin Clarke, The Gardens' owner and great-granddaughter of Jennie Butchart, in consultation with an artist from North Carolina.
 The carvings were done by some of the few remaining carvers of carousel art.
 Each animal is carved from basswood and took many months to complete.
 There are also two chariots able to accommodate disabled persons.

 The Rose Carousel is housed within the 700 m2 Children's Pavilion, which has a dome with a 23 m clear span, a full-fronted glass façade and a roof planted with native plant species.
 The pavilion also has an event room for such things as children's birthday parties.

 Entertainment

-In the early days, weekly symphony concerts were hosted by Mr and Mrs. Butchart.
+In the early days, weekly symphony concerts were hosted by Mr. and Mrs. Butchart.
 These were often held for guests of the family, but later attracted a larger audience.
-More recently, in the Summer Season (July and August) and during the Winter Holiday Season they provide a wide range of local entertainment, from jazz to classical music.
-Also, The Weeds, a band made up of staff members from The Gardens, sometimes plays during the Summer Season.
+More recently, in the Summer Season (July and August) they provide a wide range of local entertainment, from jazz to classical music.
 In 1977, Ian Ross's son Christopher (1944–2000) introduced firework shows accompanied by show tunes on summer Saturday evenings.
-During the Winter, lights and seasonal decorations adorn the gardens along with an ice-skating rink in the Waterwheel Square.
+During the Holiday Season, the twelve days of Christmas, lights and seasonal decorations adorn the gardens.